 These villages' extraterritorial zoning jurisdictions, where the villages have input into zoning changes, extend into the Town of Vermont.

-The Town relies on a number of Dane County ordinances to regulate land use in the Town, including Dane County's zoning ordinance, floodplain zoning ordinance, land division ordinance, subdivision ordinance, erosion control and stormwater management ordinance, shoreland/wetland zoning ordinance.
+The Town relies on a number of Dane County ordinances to regulate land use in the Town, including Dane County's zoning ordinance, floodplain zoning ordinance, land division ordinance, subdivision ordinance, erosion control and stormwater management ordinance, andshoreland/wetland regulations.

-The Town is served approximately 50/50 by two school districts (see map).
+The Town is served by two school districts with approximately 40% in the Mt.
+Horeb School District and 60% in Wisconsin Heights school district (see map).
 The southern half of the town is part of the Mount Horeb Area School District, which provides public education to all or part of 9 local municipalities.
 The northern half of the town is part of the Wisconsin Heights School District, which provides pre-K through 12th grade education to all or parts of 8 local municipalities.

-In 2008, both of our school districts are facing financial crises.
+In , both of our school districts are facing financial crises.
 We see an urgent need for the State to revise the formula for funding education, particularly as it applies to rural areas.

 The Town participates with neighboring municipalities to support fire protection and emergency medical services for the town.
-The Mount Horeb Area Fire Department provides fire protection and emergency medical services for the town for the southern portion of the Town.
+The Mount Horeb Area Fire Department provides fire protection and emergency medical services for the southern portion of the Town.
 The northern portion is served by the Black Earth Fire Department and by District One EMS.
 The Town appoints a representative to the governing Boards of each of these organizations.

 The Town currently has no municipal law enforcement officers or structure.
 It is possible that in the future arrangements will be made with a local court jurisdiction to handle enforcement of Town Ordinances.